Mature Masculine

 Sentimental sweetness: Over-sweet, breathy, or fake gentle.
 True innocence allows the full range of humanity—tenderness, strength, desire, anger, grief.

 Compulsive lust: Tight, driven, and secretive.
-True innocent life-force is relaxed, bright joy of being alive—including sexuality—that is direct, honest, and respectful.
+True innocent life-force is relaxed.
+It's a bright joy of being alive—including sexuality—that stays honest and doesn't take what isn't offered.

 Innocence and Vulnerability